Skip to content

 image.png

-Once done, refer back to the wearables tutorial starting from the LOD section of part 7 or part 8.
-Character Creator Integration/ Data Asset Creation.
+Once the above is done, refer back to the Wearables tutorial starting from the LOD section (section 7) or Integrate Into HELIX Character Creator (section 8).